 Every car has a blind spot, but not all cars are created equal.
 Some, by fault of design, have excellent vision, while others have a blind spot so terrifying and hidden that you’ll need to double your visits to the physio.

-The vehicle’s blind spot is an area outside your car that obstructs the driver’s view.
-There are certain design elements in a car that can cause this including an A-pillar, B-pillar, mirror or even headrests – essentially, anything that reduces visibility is a blind spot and a potential hazard because it limits the driver’s ability to identify objects around the car, like, say, another car.
+The vehicle’s blind spot is an area of your car that obstructs the driver’s view.
+There are certain design elements in a car that can cause this including the A-pillar, B-pillar, mirror or even headrests – essentially, anything that reduces visibility is a blind spot and a potential hazard because it limits the driver’s ability to identify objects around the car, like, say, another car.

 These days, most new cars offer safety technology that helps reduce blind spot dangers, including blind spot monitoring where your car will beep at you or flash a light if you indicate to change lanes and there’s an object in the area of low visibility.

 So too, some cars will even slam on the brakes when reversing if they detect the approach of a car/obstacle from behind.